grzesiek-galezowski/tdd-ebook/manuscript/160_Composable_Design.md

 **Johnny:** Sure, this is an approach that could work and would be worth considering for very serious legacy code, as it does not force us to change the `CompanyPolicies` class at all.
 However, there are some issues with it.
 First of all, the `SqlRepository` name would be misleading.
 Second, look at the `CurrentEmployees()` method -- all it does is delegating a call to the implementation chosen in the constructor.
 With every new method required of the repository, we'll need to add new delegating methods.
 In reality, it isn't such a big deal, but maybe we can do better than that?

 **Benjamin:** Let me think, let me think...
-I evaluated the option where `CompanyPolicies` class makes the choice between repositories.
+I evaluated the option where `CompanyPolicies` class chooses between repositories.
 I also evaluated the option where we hack the `SqlRepository` to makes this choice.
-The last option I can think of is leaving this choice to another, "3rd party" code, that would choose the repository to use and pass it to the `CompanyPolicies` via constructor, like this:
+The last option I can think of is leaving this choice to another, "3rd party" code, that would choose the repository to use and pass it to the `CompanyPolicies` via its constructor, like this:

 ```csharp
 public class CompanyPolicies : IDisposable